web3privacy/news/data/2024/week3.25.md

 ### Saucy Pic 🥫
-Hope you are being consious about how much time you spend online, crypto is chaotic enough.
+Hope you are being conscious about how much time you spend online, crypto is chaotic enough.
 If anything this is how I've been feeling any time i log on:

 <img width="448" alt="Screenshot 2025-01-20 at 10 26 50 PM" src="https://github.com/user-attachments/assets/cba2ece4-c0ad-4696-92d8-0614ae727315" />